What is a Grinding Machine Operator?

 Equipment Maintenance: Performing routine maintenance on equipment and determining when and what kind of maintenance is needed.

-Is There Job Demand for Grinding Machine Operators?
+Are There Job Opportunities for Grinding Machine Operators?

-In 2016, there was an estimated number of 30,200 jobs in the United States for Grinding Machine Operator.
+In the United States, there were 30,200 jobs for Grinding Machine Operator in 2016.
 There is little to no growth in job opportunities for Grinding Machine Operator.
-Due to new job openings and attrition, there will be an average of 3,000 job openings in this field each year.
+The BLS estimates 3,000 yearly job openings in this field.

 The states with the most job growth for Grinding Machine Operator are Alaska, Utah, and Florida.
 Watch out if you plan on working in Ohio, West Virginia, or Kansas.
 These states have the worst job growth for this type of profession.